-Prerequisite: SLNG 1307, SLNG 1311, SGNL 1401
+Prerequisite: SLNG 1307, SLNG 1311, SGNL 1401 Credit: 4 (3 lecture, 2 lab)

 Develops receptive and expressive ability and allows recognition and demonstration of more sophisticated grammatical features of American Sign Language (ASL).
 Increases fluency and accuracy in fingerspelling and numbers.
 Provides opportunities for interaction within the deaf community.
 Student must complete the course with a B or better.